ShawnAndrews/ConnectWithGamers/README.md

 Of course!
 You can check them out on my portfolio website at [saportfolio.ca](http://www.saportfolio.ca)

 ### Where can i get a copy of the database?
-Use my [Migrations](#migrations) guide located above.
+Ask the admin (Shawn Andrews) for a copy of the latest database schema.

 ### How was this project developed?
-Using React, Bootstrap, Redis, Redux, NodeJS, Mocha, MySQL, and SocketIO.
+Using React, Bootstrap, Redux, NodeJS, Mocha, MySQL, and SocketIO.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)